truecharts/website/docs/manual/SCALE Apps/backup-restore.md

 ---
 sidebar_position: 15
 ---
-# Backup and Restore
+# Backup, Migrations and Restore

-:::caution Truetool BASH Update

-This guide has been written for the older version of `TrueTool` and the instructions below are out of date.
-Please refer to the GitHub page for [Truetool](https://github.com/truecharts/truetool) to follow the commands and instructions below.
+:::caution Best Effort Policy

+This guide has been written with the best efforts of the staff and tested as best possible.
+We are not responsible if it doesn't work for every scenario or user situation.
+This guide has been test with TrueNAS SCALE 22.02.4 and once 22.12 is production ready we shall update and modify as necessary.

 :::

 ## Requirements

-This guide makes use of our command-line tool, called `TrueTool`.
+This guide makes use of our command-line tool, called `TrueTool` and assumes you've already created backups using the BASH version.

-This should be installed by using:
-`pip install truetool`

-Please be aware this needs reinstalling after each TrueNAS SCALE update.
+Please refer to the GitHub page for [Truetool](https://github.com/truecharts/truetool) to follow the commands and instructions below.

 ## Backup

-### Creating Manual Backups

-Manual backups can easily be made using TrueTool.

-`truetool -b`

-It automatically deletes excessive backups, which defaults to a max. of 14 backups.
-To increase this, to 31 for example, use:

-`truetool -b 31`

-This can also easily be combined with TrueTool update, sync, prune etc. like this:

-`truetool -b 31 -u -s -p`

-To find out which backups are made previously, you can run the following command:

-`truetool -l`

-### Creating Frequent Backups

-SCALE includes an integrated system to backup the kubernetes objects as well as make snapshots of the `PVC` and `ix_volume` storage.
-However, it does NOT create these outside of SCALE upgrades.

-To create daily backups of the kubernetes objects, create a Cron Job in the SCALE UI with the TrueTool command you want to run.
-If you want to ensure TrueTool automatically gets updated and/or (re)installed after a TrueNAS SCALE update, you can use:

-`pip install --no-cache-dir --upgrade truetool && truetool -b -s -u -a -p`

 ### Exporting Backups